shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

 ```

-As many operations are size dependent, I'm going to use the `perfplot` package to helpfully run a benchmark suite os sizes, from a single element to a very large array of 3-component vectors.
+As many operations are size dependent, I'm going to use the `perfplot` package to helpfully run a benchmark suite of arrays of different sizes, from a single vector to a very large array of 3-component vectors.

 ```python